anocodes-coder/SharingPathCode/README.txt

 in the file secrets_handle.py.
 We took the average values after running the script several times.

 Notes on the structure of the library:
-This library relies on functions developed in Dartois's library [1], which itself heavily depends on the computations presented in [3].
-We adapt their packages to the context of our threshold scheme, where key exchange between two parties (e.g., Alice and Bob) is not required, and the torsion points are treated as secret parameters.
+This library relies on functions developed in Dartois's library [2], which itself heavily depends on the computations presented in [3].
+We adapt their packages to the context of our threshold scheme, where key exchange between two parties is not required, and the torsion points are treated as secret parameters.

 How to Run the Code?